Ecuador & Galapagos FAQs

 Do you cater to solo travelers?

 Absolutely!
 Ecuador is a wonderful and very safe country to explore on your own.
-We will create the perfect tailormade itinerary for you based on your interests and travel style.
+We will create the perfect tailor-made itinerary for you based on your interests and travel style.
 Some Galapagos cruises also offer special departures for solo travelers.
-In the near future we will also be offering some scheduled departures for group trips, a great way for solo travelers to meet like-minded adventurers along the way.
+We will soon be offering scheduled departures for group trips, a great way for solo travelers to meet like-minded adventurers along the way.

-First you should take an international flight to either Quito or Guayaquil.
-From here, domestic flights are available to take you the 500 miles (over 800km) out to the islands.
-You can fly into one of two commercial airports – Baltra airport (for Santa Cruz island) and Isla San Cristobal airport.
+First, you should take an international flight to either Quito or Guayaquil.
+From here, domestic flights are available to take you the 500 miles (800 km) to the islands.
+You can fly into one of two commercial airports, Baltra Airport (Santa Cruz Island) and Isla San Cristobal airport.

 Do I need a visa to travel to Ecuador?

 Probably not.
-For citizens of most countries, including USA, Canada and the UK, a visa is not required for short-term tourist travel to Ecuador.
-However, visas are required for citizens of some countries including Costa Rica, Cuba, Panama, India, Pakistan, and others.
+For most countries, including the USA, Canada, and the UK, a visa is not required for short-term tourist travel to Ecuador.
+However, visas are required for countries including Costa Rica, Cuba, Panama, India, Pakistan, and others.
 For a full, up-to-date list of countries that require visas, check with the nearest Ecuadorian diplomatic representation for more information.